 Then click the option you need in the Turn off computer dialog.

-Shutdown options are also available on Welcome Screen/Lock Screen (see the beginning of the article).
+Shutdown options are also available on the Welcome Screen/Sign-in screen (see the beginning of the article).